 The botanical richness and drama of the seven hangings have inspired numerous readings.
 They ostensibly present a hunting narrative: they begin with a tapestry in which hunters enter the woods; continue with scenes in which the animal is found, attacked, and defends itself; and end with the beast captured and secured in a pen.

 The tapestries have variously been interpreted as Christian allegories or as a chronicle of romance and married love, or perhaps a combination of the two.
 A related theme appears in the famous “Lady and the Unicorn Tapestries” at the Musée National du Moyen Age in Paris, and unicorn imagery from both of these renowned tapestry series was featured in the Harry Potter films.

 Several scenes in the Unicorn Tapestries are depicted against a millefleurs (thousand flowers) background: a field of dark green dotted with blossoming trees and flowers.
 Of the 101 plant species represented in the series, 85 have been identified, including great leopard’s bane (Doronicum pardalianches) and calendula (Calendula officinalis).
 To this day the multifaceted hangings continue to be endlessly rewarding as historic documents, teaching us about medieval plants, animals, costume, hunting practices, courtship, religion, the textile arts, and so much more.

-With The Met’s cooperation, the Unicorn Tapestries were recently re-created at Stirling Castle in Scotland, where an exhibit illucidates their meticulous production over the course of 13 years.
-They now hang on the castle’s interior walls as an illustration of how such magnificent tapestries once enhanced the surroundings of their elite patrons with prestige, warmth, and beauty.
+With the cooperation of The Metropolitan Museum of Art, the Unicorn Tapestries were re-created at Stirling Castle in Scotland, where an exhibit explains their meticulous production over the course of 13 years.
+The hand-woven reproductions now hang on the castle’s interior walls as an illustration of how luxurious tapestries added prestige, warmth, and beauty to the grand surroundings of their elite patrons.